hesenhuseynov/CSharp.Via.CLR.Modern.Revision/book/chapter1/01-02-combining-managed-modules-into-assemblies.md

 * ✅ **No global path pollution**
 * ✅ **No COM/ActiveX dependencies**
 * ✅ **No GAC conflicts** (in .NET Core+ the GAC is gone)

+The entire dependency graph is inside the assembly itself.
+This is why deployment in modern .NET is radically simpler than in .NET Framework or COM.